Baselworld is Dead 2019

 "In short, the Basel Watch Fair is DEAD."

 I kindly explained to Mr. Hufschmid that I believed that the Baselworld was a complete waste of time money and that we are focusing on the product and people that actually buy and wear our watches.
 In short, the Basel Watch Fair is DEAD.
-He reported on our campaign in bz BASEL and noted my observationsΒ there.
+He reported on our campaign in bz BASEL and noted my observations there.

-Six hundred and fifty (650) brands and vendors cancel their participation in the Fair and Baselworld is forced to close two of its upper floors in Hall 1.
+Fast forward to 2018Six hundred and fifty (650) brands and vendors cancel their participation in the Fair and Baselworld is forced to close two of its upper floors in Hall 1.
 Now I am not sure if all 650 vendors that canceled had read the bz BASEL article, but somehow they all got the message.

 This week, Swatch group and all of its 18 watch brands pulled out of the Basel; the Fair will now die a slow death.
 It seems like the big boys are at a loss with the new smarter watch lovers.
 The LIV model is the future, and as a LIV fan, you already knew that. :-)

-What if Baselworld would tell Rolex and Patek that they are no longer welcome and that the fair was only for small creative brands?
+Now for my radical ideaWhat if Baselworld would tell Rolex and Patek that they are no longer welcome and that the fair was only for small creative brands?
 Say any brand that does less than 10 Million in sales a year?
 And, then invited all the watch lovers of the world to come to browse, interact with the creators, and actually BUY watches right then and there?

 Will Baselworld have the courage to do this?
 Probably not, they will probably hold onto what they have and watch it wither away, as all the big brands leave.

-In conclusion:Β If your gut says it doesn't look right, then it's not right.
+In conclusion: If your gut says it doesn't look right, then it's not right.
 Follow your dreams and never follow others.

-Some historicalΒ images of Baselworld, circa 1941 - 1967
+Some historical images of Baselworld, circa 1941 - 1967